pythinker/langchain-agentic-rag/README.md

 3. **Vector Storage**: Using Qdrant for similarity search
 4. **Chat History**: Using PostgreSQL for persistent conversation storage
 5. **Agent**: Using LangChain tools and Ollama for LLM capabilities
-6. **API Server**: Flask-based server that replicates the n8n webhooks
+6. **API Server**: FastAPI-based server that replicates the n8n webhooks

 ### Key Files

 - `agent_rag.py`: The main implementation of the LangChain-based Agentic RAG system
-- `api_server.py`: A Flask server that provides API endpoints matching the original n8n webhooks
+- `api_server.py`: A FastAPI server that provides API endpoints matching the original n8n webhooks

-- `agentic_rag.py`: Basic implementation for document embedding (kept for compatibility)
-- `query_rag.py`: Simple query script for document retrieval (kept for compatibility)
+## Dependencies

+The project uses specific versions of the following key packages:
+- langchain==0.3.25
+- langchain-ollama==0.3.3
+- langchain-qdrant==0.2.0
+- langchain-postgres==0.0.14
+- qdrant-client==1.14.2
+- fastapi==0.115.12
+- uvicorn==0.34.2
+- psycopg2-binary==2.9.10

+See requirements.txt for the complete list of dependencies with exact versions.

 ## Requirements